Sitting can cause dreaded diseases

 The number of chronic diseases reported increased along with sitting time.
 This was true even after the investigators took the men’s physical activity level, age, income, education, weight and height into account.

-“We saw a steady stair-step increase in risk of chronic diseases the more participants sat.
+“We saw a steady stair-step increase in the risk of chronic diseases the more participants sat.
 The group sitting more than eight hours clearly had the highest risk,” said Rosenkranz.

 Easy ways to get moving